iamonnox/tradecontrol/docs/tc_intro.md

-# Trade Control - Papers
+# Trade Control - Intro

 Before diving in, for clarity, I begin by distinguishing functions from concepts.